Vinz2008/C./README.md

 - [ ] Build the std with cpoint-build by default instead of make
 - [ ] Add function members to enums
 - [ ] Add templates to enums
+- [ ] Make vars immutable by default

 ## Benchmarks compared to other languages